How Do Software Development Companies Get Clients?

 What Development Companies That Consistently Close Clients Do Differently

-They don’t depend on a single channel.
+They don’t depend on a single channel, and they don’t chase leads desperately.

 They build systems that: